azimuth-cloud/azimuth-config/README.md

 # azimuth-config <!-- omit in toc -->

+**THIS IS A DUMMY CHANGE TO CHECK IF WORKFLOWS ARE TRIGGERED FROM EXTERNAL FORKS**

 This repository contains utilities and reference configuration for deployments of [Azimuth](https://github.com/stackhpc/azimuth), including all the required dependencies.